-- Ensure that the target Windows CE or Windows Mobile device is synched to your desktop computer (the computer on which you installed the Performance Endpoint package). - 2.
-Navigate to the folder in which you installed the Performance Endpoint package (in Installing the Package on page 17-3), and within that folder, navigate to the arm ARMV4I-gui or x86 x86-gui folder. - 3.
+- 1. Ensure that the target Windows CE or Windows Mobile device is synched to your desktop computer (the computer on which you installed the Performance Endpoint package). - 2.
+Navigate to the folder in which you installed the Performance Endpoint package (in Installing the Package on page 18-3), and within that folder, navigate to the arm ARMV4I-gui folder. - 3.
 Copy the Performance Endpoint executable (pewce.exe) to the Windows Clipboard using the Windows Explorer. - 4.
 Paste the file to the following directory:

 '''

-[Mobile Device] \My Pocket PC\Mindows\Start Menu
+[Mobile Device] \My Pocket PC\Windows\Start Menu

 '''

 The endpoint is now ready for use.
-Refer to Running Windows CE 5.0 / Windows Mobile 6.0 Performance Endpoints on page 17-7 for additional instructions.
+Refer to Running Windows CE 5.0 / Windows Mobile 6.0 Performance Endpoints on page 18-6 for additional instructions.